-WordPress runs roughly 40% of the web, which makes it both the most battle-tested CMS in existence and the most frequently attacked.
-The question “is WordPress secure” has two honest answers.
+WordPress runs roughly 43% of the web, which makes it both the most battle-tested CMS in existence and the most frequently attacked.
+The questions “is WordPress safe” and “is WordPress secure” have two honest answers.
 The core itself – the code maintained by the WordPress project – is reasonably secure.
 It has a dedicated security team, regular patches, and automatic background updates for point releases.
 The much larger answer is that most WordPress sites run dozens of third-party plugins and themes of wildly varying quality on servers the site owner never hardened, and that is where breaches actually come from.

 This article is the overview.
-It covers why WordPress gets targeted, the attack vectors in the order you are likely to meet them, the three layers of the security stack (server, application, ongoing), the mistakes that do most of the damage, and where managed hosting changes the picture.
+It covers the headline question about WordPress safety in context (the 34% / 43% framing that gets misquoted everywhere), why WordPress gets targeted, the attack vectors in the order you are likely to meet them, the three layers of the security stack (server, application, ongoing), the mistakes that do most of the damage, and where managed hosting changes the picture.
 The individual topics – brute force attacks, malware, fail2ban, ModSecurity, the login page – have dedicated posts.
 This one ties them together.

 Why WordPress is targeted#